samjespersen/writing-tutor-chatbot/README.md

 # writing-tutor-chatbot
-A writing-tutor chatbot POC rapid-prototyped using Claude 3.5 via Cursor and Anthropic Workbench
+A writing-tutor chatbot POC rapid-prototyping experiment using Claude 3.5 via Cursor and Anthropic Workbench

 ## Background